urmanac/cozystack-moon-and-back/docs/guides/AWS-ARM64-COZYSTACK-DEPLOYMENT.md

 1. **Tailscale for Development**: Fast setup, secure access for testing
 2. **ALB for Production**: Once ingress patterns are validated
 3. **CloudFlare for Demo**: Clean URLs for conference presentation
+4. **Registry Cache for Reliability**: Bastion-hosted cache for GHCR access

 ### DNS Strategy